Mar Barrantes-Cepas, Eva van Heese, Lucas Baudouin, Eva Koderman, Diana Bocancea

 To make your project as open sciency as possible, we provide a few tips:

-To help get you started, you can check out these documentation templates, guidance, and examples.
-This tool is also useful for formatting your code - Black Vercel.
+To help get you started, you can check out these (script templates)[https://github.com/marbarrantescepas/script-templates], guidance, and examples.
+This tool is also useful for formatting your code (and making it beautiful!) - Black Vercel.

 Version control is a method used to document and manage changes to a file or collection of files over time.
 It allows you and your collaborators to monitor the history of revisions, review modifications, and revert to previous versions when necessary.
 This is useful especially when working together on a script.
 The most prevalent version control system that can help with that is Git.